It's important to diagnose an underactive thyroid as soon as possible.

 - have just given birth

-- have another health condition that may complicate your medication, such as heart disease
+- have another health condition that may complicate your medicine, such as heart disease

-- are taking medication that causes a reduction in thyroid hormones, for example, amiodarone or lithium
+- are taking medicine that causes a reduction in thyroid hormones, for example, amiodarone or lithium

 Content supplied by the NHS and adapted for Ireland by the HSE